-Named for Paul E. Buchanan who served for over thirty years as the Director of Architectural Research at the Colonial Williamsburg Foundation.
+The award was named for Paul E. Buchanan, who served for over thirty years as the Director of Architectural Research at the Colonial Williamsburg Foundation.
 Buchanan set the standard for architectural fieldwork in America and inspired many VAF members in the rewards of fieldwork.
 This award honors the valuable work that most of our members and professional associates perform.

 2021 Buchanan Award Recipient